2021 Bowling Green tornadoes: Aftermath

 The tornadoes devastated multiple areas in and around Bowling Green, leaving over 1,500 people without power in the weeks following the event.
 Seventeen people were killed in total, and sixty-three others were injured; every casualty was a result of the initial EF3 tornado.
-(Note: "Caualties" refers to the combined total of injuries and deaths.)
+(Note: "Casualties" refers to the combined total of injuries and deaths.)
 Monetary damage from both tornadoes totaled over $4.5 million (Note: Unless stated otherwise, all monetary totals are adjusted in 2021 United States dollars) to the city of Bowling Green, $54.7 million to commercial property, and $47 million to residential property, resulting in a grand total of $105 million worth of damage (2021 USD).
 An intensive recovery effort followed, with federal funding being sent to Warren County which helped with the cleanup after the tornadoes.
 The city of Bowling Green also applied for a Disaster Recovery Grant through the Federal Emergency Management Agency, which planned to install additional storm shelters in Bowling Green in preparation for future tornadoes.